paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 ### How to Build Intuition

 1. **Don't give up** on hard problems.
-When you are about to give up, set a *struggle timer*, to e.g. give yourself anouther ten minutes to work on the problem and stop then.
+When you are about to give up, set a *struggle timer*, to e.g. give yourself another ten minutes to work on the problem and stop then.
 2. **Prove or explain** something to understand it.
-An example is to *draw a bicycle* to understand how it works.
+An example is to *draw a bicycle* to explain how it works.
 3. **Use a concrete example** when thinking about an abstract concept or technique.
 4. **Don't fool yourself** into thinking you understand something when